 - Get oriented to the city with an introductory walk with your Tour Director.

-- Enter St. Mark’s Basilica and bask in the mosaics inlaid in the golden ceiling.
+- See St. Mark’s Basilica and bask in the mosaics inlaid in the golden ceiling.
+(Crowds and schedule permitting the group will enter the basilica.
+If not, you’ll have the option to enter in your free time)

 - Follow the winding Grand Canal through the heart of Venice.